parnaljoshi/gsh-zebrafish-hackathon/README.md

 ## Deliverables

 1. **List of predicted genomic safe harbor regions using your approach of choice:**
+ - Instructions on how to run/execute the pipeline
    - A tab-separated (or similar formatted) file with columns:
       * `Chromosome number`
       * `Start coordinates`